This past week I made a business move that to me embodies a great deal of the change that’s gone on in business over the last few years.

-One of my daughters works for Buffer, and while they maintain a small space in San Francisco, most of their staff works remotely.
+One of my daughters works for Buffer, and while they maintain a small space in San Francisco, most of their staff works remotely or in coworking spaces.
 From what I’ve witnessed through my daughter’s experience Buffer has a stronger internal culture than any company I’ve worked with that maintains and internal staff and office.

 Instead of an office they choose to invest in all hands meetings in exotic places around the globe.
 (I get a little jealous each time she tells me where they are going next.)

 It’s funny but when I started my business almost three decades ago, “I’m going into business for myself,” kind of meant, “I can’t find a job,” and a home based business was sort of not really a business.